rberch/rberch.github.io/adamslab.md

 ---

 ### Medical Innovation Lab
-Most of my work has been collaborating Pharmacists and Clinicians under Adam Bress, PharmD.
+Most of my work has been collaborating with Pharmacists and Clinicians under Adam Bress, PharmD.
 Some of my recent works as lead/secondary analyst or co-first author are on:

 - Estimating the Per-protocol effect of initiation and continuous treatment with angiotensin-II receptor blockers versus angiotensin converting enzyme inhibitors on cognitive outcomes in SPRINT